AdaCore/gnatstudio/docs/users_guide/editing.rst

 * :menuselection:`Edit --> Rectangles --> Insert Text`

   Inserts text to the left of the rectangle on each line.
-The following example inserts "TMP".
+The following example inserts :samp:`TMP`.
 Note the difference between this command and :menuselection:`Edit --> Rectangles --> Replace With Text`.
 This command also inserts the text on lines that are empty in the initial rectangle::